 As Easy As Riding A Bike (Workcycles Oma)

 Let’s Go Ride A Bike (Gazelle Tour Populair)

 Several from Constance Winters at Lovely Bicycle

 If you want a European/Dutch city bike, these are the key manufacturers.
 Many, such as Workcycles, will ship directly to you if no local bike shops carry them.

 These are the close but not quite city bikes.
 These don’t usually include all of the key features above, may not be as super reliable, and likely aren’t strong enough to carry your girlfriend (or boyfriend) on the rack, though they may be everything you need.
-Given where we are, I listed the Swedish companies first.
+Given our being in Minnesota I listed the Swedish companies first.

 Calhoun Cycle now carries Gazelle.
-At this time the only Dutch city bike available in the Twin Cities that I’m aware of.
+At this time the only Dutch city bike stocked in the Twin Cities that I’m aware of.

 There are also a number of shops outside the Twin Cities that do stock city bikes and are worth visiting or ordering from.
 There are many more, these are just the ones I’m familiar with.

 J.C.
 Lind (Chicago – Workcycles, Gazelle, VanMoof, Gouden, Pilen)

 BicycleBelle (Boston) – Workcycles, Bobbin